 Scientists are looking at many ways to combat the growing obesity epidemic.
 In the United States, non-alcoholic fatty liver disease is the number one reason for liver transplants in women.

-One study in 2020 published in the World Journal of Hepatology, fed rats who had non-alcoholic steatohepatitis (NASH), a subset of non-alcoholic fatty liver disease, daily aloe vera juice.
+One study in 2020 published in the World Journal of Hepatology, fed rats who had non-alcoholic steatohepatitis (NASH), a subset of non-alcoholic fatty liver disease, daily aloe vera juice to drink.

 In this study, 3 groups of rats were fed either a standard chow diet, a high fat high fructose diet, and a high fat high fructose diet supplemented with aloe vera juice daily for an 8 week period.